 In the days leading up to it, my family made it very clear to me that they wanted the right tools to be able to see it safely.
 I knew that simply using layers of sunglasses would not be enough protection.

-I saw online that the Griffith Park Observatory would be selling special eclipse viewers for such the occasion just before we were to leave for Utah.
+I saw online that the Griffith Observatory would be selling special eclipse viewers for such the occasion just before we were to leave for Utah.
 When I called them about it, they told me they are on a first come, first serve basis, and that they weren’t sure when they’d sell out.
+Despite the eclipse being on a Sunday, The eclipse viewers at Griffith Observatory were sold out by Friday night, just after I got them.

 From Cedar City, The eclipse began at 6:22 pm.
-By then, people back home in the Greater Los Angeles area had already seen their “crescent sun” and were posting their images on social media.
+By then, people back home had already seen their “crescent sun” and were posting their images on social media.
 Since I knew I was going to see the sun and moon align into a “ring of fire” I was ready to one-up the posts from people back home.

 I did not have the equipment that I have now.
 While yes, I did get the proper viewers for the eclipse, I still had nothing for my telescope, as I had not thought about ordering solar filters to attach to the end of my tube.